Lewis Bechtold / LewyDean

 The SilverHawks and The Fly Boys.

-Lewy has had the privilege to play with and open for: Gary U.S. Bonds, Mikey Jr., Sugar Ray Norcia and other performers.
-His remote exploits have found him blowing harmonica with the House Band at Fritzel's on Bourbon Street in New Orleans, studio work for fellow artists.
-Most recently competing in Mempis during International Blues Foundation's 2020 "Challenge", Jan.29 - Feb.2
+Lewy has had the privilege to play with and open for: Gary U.S. Bonds, Mikey Jr., Sugar Ray Norcia and Benny Turner & Daryl Davis..
+His remote exploits have found him blowing harmonica with the House Band at Fritzel's on Bourbon Street in New Orleans, studio work for fellow artists and most recently competing in Mempis during International Blues Foundation's 2020 "Challenge", Jan.29 - Feb.2

 Lewy's interest in music was kindled by the drum sections of parading bands and thus his first instrument is the drums.
-He has also studied Bass guitar.
+He has also studied Bass guitar, fife and harmonica.
 With Blues On The Loose he has focused his talented voice and accompanying